-The ECS Electrical Safety Unit assessment is available from the JIB, and JIB Registered and Preferred Training Providers.
-Typically training providers who offer training for the ECS Electrical Safety Unit will also be able to provide the assessment.
+The ECS Electrical Safety Unit assessment is available from the JIB as part of Remote Invigilation services, from some training providers and partner schemes.
 In addition, some employers may be able to provide the assessments to their directly employed staff.
+Please see the list of Providers on the ECS website for availability.